We ran a survey to try and record just how many dogs are having adverse reactions to the Lepto vaccines.

 For the latest pricelist from Glasgow, go the Veterinary Diagnostics Services (VDS) pricelist page www.gla.ac.uk/vetdiagnostics/pricelist/

 The GSVM website is at www.gla.ac.uk/schools/vet

 The GSVM Diagnostic Services page is at www.gla.ac.uk/schools/vet/cad/

-Pre booster vaccine serology screen of my own dogs
+My experience - Pre booster vaccine serology screen of my own dogs

 I took both dogs into the vets at the same time.
 Lexie was due her booster, and I'd found that Alfie had received DHP for three years on the trot.

 The nurse holds the dog still whilst the vet shaves the front leg, and then slowly draws 2 ml of blood from the dog with the use of a syringe.